cameronraysmith/thunderpath/docs/specification.md

   - [Deployment and Maintenance](#deployment-and-maintenance)

 ## Introduction
+### Motivation

 `pyro-thunder` (this name is an analogy to the library formerly known as pytorch-lightning) is a python library designed to provide a flexible and easy-to-use platform for performing probabilistic inference and iterating Box's loop using probabilistic programming with pyro.
 Built on top of the powerful pyro family of libraries, pyro-thunder aims to simplify the process of defining probabilistic models, setting up inference engines, and evaluating the results.
-For a quick summary of the proposed usage workflow, skip to the [state transformation workflow](#state-transformation-workflow) section.
+For a quick summary of the proposed usage workflow, skip to the [hypothetical usage example](#hypothetical-usage-example) based on the [state transformation workflow](#state-transformation-workflow) section.

 Box's loop is an iterative process that helps scientists and researchers refine their models and understanding of the underlying phenomena by constantly comparing model predictions to observed data.
 This loop is an essential component of reproducible science, as it encourages the continuous improvement of models and assumptions based on new data, analyses, and insights.
 By facilitating the iteration of Box's loop, pyro-thunder enables researchers to create more accurate and robust models, supporting the opportunity to achieve better scientific outcomes.